 - to support people to feel connected to the community and the community to be supportive to refugees and asylum seekers.

 We currently have five members of staff, 3 freelance workers, and are supported by around 30 volunteers each year.
 Our work is overseen by an 8 member Board of Trustees.
 We are funded entirely by grants and donations.
-We operate as a walk-in service, with all comers welcome to register with us.

 You can find our annual reports here.